mohamedhelmi70/tasks-management/README.md

 -   To run in development, Run `yarn dev:ts`.

+-   To run in tests, Run `yarn test`.

 ## Code Explanation

 The Backend of ```Tasks Management``` system would be implemented using the typical framework of express which includes: